realFrankieWilson/alx-backend-javascript/README.md

 Why and how to add a static method to a class
 How to extend a class from another
 Metaprogramming and symbols

+## 0x03.
+ES6 Data manipulation

+The objective of this section of __alx-backend-javascript__ include the the following:

+How to use map, filter and reduce on arrays
+Typed arrays
+The Set, Map, and Weak link data structures